Menu

 2. Separate Client and Server-side Logic

-// Client component - use browser client
+// Client component - Use browser client

 const supabase = createClient(); // from @/lib/supabase/client

-// Server component/Actions - use server-side client
+// Server component/Actions - Use server-side client

 const supabase = await createClient(); // from @/lib/supabase/server

-3. Use Service Role Key After Authentication for Sensitive Operations
+3. Use Service Role Key for Sensitive Operations After Authentication

 For sensitive operations, first verify admin identity, then use Service Role Key to operate the database